-The Town of Bradford lies immediately to the south of the Town of Johnstown.
+The Town of Bradford lies immediately to the east of the Town of La Prairie.
 It contains 36 square miles of primarily prime agricultural land.
 Turtle Creek runs through the southern portion of the Town on its way to the Rock River.
 Unincorporated Emerald Grove and Avalon are located within the town boundaries.
 The current town-zoning ordinance was adopted in 2003.
 The 2007 estimated population of the Town is 1,035.

-Town of Richmond
+Town of Turtle